dgroomes/vscode-playground/README.md

   highlighting in the `settings.gradle.kts` or `build.gradle.kts` files even though I'm getting the Gradle tool button thing and can run Gradle tasks like "run" successfully.
 So the Gradle VS Code is partly working.
 I need syntax highlighting and autocomplete for `build.gradle.kts`.
+* [x] DONE (It is called "User Settings" and it's backed by a JSON file at `$HOME/Library/Application\ Support/Code/User/settings.json`
+  Also, there is an interesting override specific to Markdown that turned word wrap on.
+I want that off.
+The raw markdown is source code.
+I'm happy that the *rendered* markdown wraps).
-* [ ] Can I globally configure preferences in VS Code?
+  Can I globally configure preferences in VS Code?
 I want word wrap always off, for example.
 * [ ] Create a launch configuration (I have a working one but I haven't explored the feature enough).
 * [ ] Describe how to run the project in debug mode.